-Figure 880-17: Diagram of Painted Wall Sign Dimension
+Figure 880-15: Diagram of Painted Wall Sign Dimension

-Figure 880-17: Illustrative Example of Painted Wall Sign (Credit: flickr stealingsand)
+Figure 880-15: Illustrative Example of Painted Wall Sign (Credit: flickr stealingsand)

-- c.
-Two types of projecting signs are permitted: - i.
-Blade Signs: The blade sign shall be 32 in. tall maximum.
+- Two types of projecting signs are c. permitted: - Blade Signs: The blade sign shall be 32 in. tall maximum.
 No blade sign shall exceed 9 sq. ft.
 Blade signs projecting from the wall may project a maximum of 5'.
-The bottom of the blade sign shall be 10' minimum above the sidewalk.
+The bottom of the blade sign shall be 12' minimum above the sidewalk.
 Brackets or other suspension device shall match the architectural style of the building and shall not be computed as part of the allowable size of the sign.
 Blade signs hung from an architectural element shall be centered on that element.
-See Figure 880-18. - ii.
+See Figure 880-16.

+ii.
 Vertical Signs: Vertical signs may project perpendicular from one side of the building or at a 45-degree angle to a corner.
 Vertical signs shall be mounted 12" maximum away from the exterior wall of the building and shall be a maximum of 3 ft. wide.
 The bottom of the vertical sign shall be 12' minimum above the sidewalk and the bottom shall not be lower than the top of the first floor.
 The height of the sign shall not exceed one story, except at a block corner where a vertical sign shall not exceed two stories in height.
-See Figure 880-19.
+See Figure 880-16.

-Figure 880-18: Diagram of Blade Sign Dimension
+Figure 880-16: Diagram of Blade Sign Dimension

-Figure 880-18: Illustrative Example of Blade Sign
+Figure 880-16: Illustrative Example of Blade Sign

-Figure 880-19: Diagram of Vertical Sign Dimension
+Figure 880-16: Diagram of Vertical Sign Dimension

-Figure 880-19 Illustrative Example of Vertical Sign (Credit: flickr Kansas Sebastian)
+Figure 880-16: Illustrative Example of Vertical Sign (Credit: flickr Kansas Sebastian)

-(6) Ground Signs:

-Sculptural and A-frame sign boards placed on the sidewalk shall be permitted if they are temporary and removed during nonoperating hours.
-See Figure 880-20.
+- (6) Ground Signs: Sculptural and A-frame sign boards placed on the sidewalk shall be permitted if they are temporary and removed during non-operating hours.

-(7) Awning Signs:

-Signage may be painted either on the fringe of an awning or in the center of the body of the awning.
+See Figure 880-17. - (7) Awning Signs: Signage may be painted either on the fringe of an awning or in the center of the body of the awning.
 Awning signs shall be painted directly on canvas.
 Back lit awnings are prohibited.
-Signs that occupy the fringe of the awning may fill the entire height and width of the fringe up to a maximum fringe height of 9".

-(8) Rooftop Signs:

-Roof top signs meant to be viewed from great distances shall be prohibited unless determined by the Development Department to be consistent with the regulations and intent of this Article VIII.
+Signs that occupy the fringe of the awning may fill the entire height and width of the fringe up to a maximum fringe height of 9". - (8) Rooftop Signs: Roof top signs meant to be viewed from great distances shall be prohibited unless determined by the Development Department to be consistent with the regulations and intent of this Article VIII. - (9) Home-based Business Signs: Signs advertising a home-based business shall be permitted and shall be consistent with the architectural style of the building and shall be painted wood with a maximum size of 6 sq. ft.
+Signs may be mounted to a freestanding post, hung below a porch roof, or mounted to a building wall.
+One sign advertising a home-based business is permitted at each frontage. - Linion Equave

+Be our fan on Facebook Wholefoodsmarketriye

+Follow Us on Twitter Wholefoodsnye

-Fig. 880-20: Illustrative Example of A-Frame Ground Sign (Credit: flickr kellan)
+Fig. 880-17: Illustrative Example of A-Frame Ground Sign (Credit: flickr kellan)